NilsHellwig/FeedbackPool-Prototyping/Readme.md

 # Organising Feedback: On the Curation and Management of Feedback in Virtual Learning Environments
 Markus Bink, Martina Emmert, Nils Constantin Hellwig, Nicole Schönwerth, Raphael Wagner

 This repository includes supplementing material to our publication _Organising Feedback: On the Curation and Management of Feedback in Virtual Learning Environments_ (2022).
-Feel free to contact use at `nils-constantin.hellwig@student.ur.de`.
+Feel free to contact us at `nils-constantin.hellwig@student.ur.de`.

 ## Abstract (for paper)